sunaku/tork/README.markdown

     bundle exec ruby -Ilib bin/testr

-You can test with built-in support for Ruby on Rails:
+You can test with built-in support for [Ruby on Rails]:

     testr rails